Gusdl/FishCount/docs/TextToSpeechEnhancements.md

 ## 2. Dynamically Boost Synthesizer Output

-The RMS analysis in `bufferContainsSpeech(_:)` already calculates ambient power levels to detect speech events.【F:Fischbestand/Managers/SpeechManager.swift†L108-L144】 Reusing that rolling noise estimate lets you scale the `AVSpeechUtterance` `volume` and `preUtteranceDelay` on the fly: boost volume or pause longer before playback when outdoor noise exceeds a defined threshold.
+The audio tap inside `AppleSpeechBackend` already receives raw buffers before they are forwarded to the speech recogniser.【F:Fischbestand/Services/Speech/AppleSpeechBackend.swift†L36-L44】 By extending that closure to compute RMS power levels you can derive a rolling noise estimate and scale the `AVSpeechUtterance.volume` or `preUtteranceDelay` on the fly.
+Boost volume—or pause longer—whenever outdoor noise exceeds a defined threshold.
 This keeps cues audible without hard-coding a single gain level.

 ## 3. Prefer High-Intelligibility Voices